strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

   1. Start the Strapi server for the destination instance.
   2. In a new terminal window, navigate to the root directory of the source instance.
-  3. Run the following minimal command to initiate the transfer:
+  3. Run the following minimal command to initiate the transfer (don't forget to append /admin to the URL):

     <Tabs groupId="yarn-npm">